 Do not post spoilers about results that have not yet been broadcast (see the definition of a spoiler).
-You may link to such information and discuss it in broad terms, but spoilers will be deleted and the commenter banned.
+You may link to such information and discuss it in broad terms, but spoilers will be deleted and the commenter blocked from contributions.

 While reality blurred always welcome comments and criticism about accuracy, do not report minor corrections or typos in comments, which are for discussion, and which are not always monitored; send an e-mail message instead.

 Thanks for reading all of this.
 Slow day at work?